|Position:||Director of Player Development|

 |Alma Mater:||Oklahoma State|

-Former Oklahoma State men's basketball player Ford Stuen is in his first year as the Billikens’ Director of Player Development.
+Former Oklahoma State men's basketball student-athlete Ford Stuen is in his third year as the Billikens’ Director of Player Development.

 “I would like to thank Coach Ford and Saint Louis University for this amazing opportunity,” Stuen said at the time of his hire.
 “It’s an exciting time to be a part of the program and there is no other place I would rather be.
 The vision that Coach Ford and the rest of the staff have is something I strongly believe in and want to help build.
 Coming off a great summer, the future looks bright and I am exciting to see the city get behind this program.”